imfd/GraphCoQL/README.md

 Installation of Opam may vary from distribution and operating system, hence we defer the appropriate instructions to their [installation site](https://opam.ocaml.org/doc/Install.html).

-After installing Opam, it must be initialized prior to its first usage.
+After installing Opam, you must initialize it prior to its first usage.
 The following script initializes it and updates environment variables.

 ```bash
 $ opam init # initializes opam